-We may not be able to predict the future, but we can take a pretty solid guess at which artists will rule the airwaves in 2020 based on the success these Billboard Hot 100 artists had in 2019.
+In 2020, we reviewed the success of Billboard Hot 100 artists in 2019.
 We used Facebook’s Audience Insights tool to determine who’s listening to what, how some of the most popular artists resonate among men and women, and how relationship status may impact music preference.
-Read on to see what we uncovered.
+Read on to see what we uncovered then.

 With around 20 million monthly active Facebook users interested in their tracks (specifically, 25 million for Pink), 2019 was a powerful year for women in music.
 Beyonce may have released her last album, “Lemonade,” in 2016, but her “Homecoming” documentary and 2018 Coachella performance kept us talking for months in 2019.
 For reference, with 150 million to 200 million monthly active Facebook users in the U.S., around 1 in 10 people engaged with Pink, Demi Lovato, and Beyonce.
 At 15 million monthly active Facebook users apiece, Taylor Swift, Lil Wayne, Kanye West, and Eminem were also among the most popular artists.